 The LP02, manufactured by Hukseflux, is an ISO-second-class pyranometer that monitors solar radiation for the full solar spectrum range.
-It connects directly to a Campbell Scientific datalogger and is used for many meteorological applications.Read More
+It produces a millivolt signal that is measured directly by a Campbell Scientific datalogger.
+The LP02 can provide solar radiation measurements for a variety of meteorological applications.Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.